Associate Professor of Theology and Philosophy

 Chris enjoys lecturing on ethical and social issues and on the role of religion in contemporary culture.
 He also enjoys the opportunity to deliver the occasional sermon.

 Chris is significantly involved in the Winnipeg cycling community.
-He coaches and helps to organize the Wolseley Wheels "Kids of Mud" program.
-He organizes some of Manitoba's largest cycling events, including MennoCross, a cyclocross race held at CMU during the annual Fall at CMU event.
+He was co-chair of the Canadian Cyclocross Championships in 2014 and 2015, and continues to organize MennoCross, a cyclocross race held at CMU during the annual Fall at CMU event.
 He was also the lead organizer of CMU's team in Hot Pursuit 2010, a bike race from Vancouver to Winnipeg.

 Printed from: www.cmu.ca/about/faculty/490